xwang234/bioinfclass/README.md

 Interesting data.
 Thinking about some other studies now.

-Add a new line 3/7
+Add a new line 3/8 tom